 I Write for Change

 When I first decided to write my blog, I wasn’t sure if I was doing the right thing.
 I had kept my difficulties to myself for so long; it felt strange sharing them with the world.
-As I write, some days it feels great, and the next it makes me cringe.
+As I write, some days it feels great, and the next it does not.
 I don’t know why.
-I know there is a lot of misinformation around and a lot of misunderstanding, so if this helps someone and maybe creates change, it will be worth it.
+I know there is a lot of misinformation and misunderstanding, so if this helps someone and maybe creates change, it will be worth it.

 My Love of Writing